dieghernan/dieghernan.github.io/collections/_posts/2019-05-20-Leaflet_R_Jekyll.md

 matter](https://bookdown.org/yihui/rmarkdown/markdown-document.html).
 Here it is **essential** to set up the option `always_allow_html: yes`, as well as `output: github_document`.
-As an example, this post was created with the front matter:
+As an example, this post was created with this front matter:

 ```yaml
 ---